With no Lawrence, No. 1 Clemson rallies to beat BC 34-28

 Same goes for your whole Substantial 12.

 Following Kansas State’s loss to West Virginia earlier in the afternoon, Oklahoma State entered the match as the only remaining unbeaten team in Large 12 playwith.
-The race has been jumbled and Texas (4-2, 3-2) is back from the film to potentially play at the championship match.
+Nowthe race has been jumbled and Texas (4-2, 3-2) is back from the film to play into the championship match.

 Sanders handed for career highs of 400 yards and four touchdowns, but he fumbled twice and threw an interception — turnovers that resulted in 13 Texas points.
 Tylan Wallace captured 11 moves for 187 yards and 2 touchdowns.